-"Dear Mayoress, With a view to improving the effectiveness and efficiency of local agents in the fulfillment of their duties as administrative police and as the highest person responsible for them, I would like to ask you for this public information that I have not found on the portal of municipal transparency:
+"Dear Mayoress, With a view to improving the effectiveness and efficiency of local agents in the fulfillment of your duties as an administrative police and as the highest responsible for it, I would like to ask you for this public information that I did not find on the municipal transparency portal:

-1.- Personnel:

-1.1.- List of agents with photograph, identification number and assigned shift.

-1.2.- Name of the union representatives and representatives, if any.

-1.3.- List of agents on leave with date of medical certificate and expected date of return to service if any.

-1.4.- Public salaries, broken down by service complements, destination, night time etc.

-1.5.- Weapons licenses and certificate of annual shooting practices at an approved facility for the last four years.

-1.6.- Collective agreement if it is different from the 2010 one published on the transparency website.

-2.- Protocols:

-2.1.- Electronic collection and storage protocol in the software for managing citizen calls with notices and complaints.

-2.2.- Number of calls received and recorded (NB!
-Their figures may be different) during the last two years.

-2.3.- Coordination protocol with the municipal crane service.

-2.4.- Action protocol for the van with the alcohol level control equipment.

-2.5.- Coordination and collaboration agreement in matters of public security with the Department of the Interior, if any.
+- 1.- Personnel: - 1.1.- List of agents with photograph, identification number and assigned shift. - 1.2.- Name of the union representatives and representatives, if any. - 1.3.- List of agents on leave with date of medical certificate and expected date of return to service if any. - 1.4.- Public salaries, broken down by service complements, destination, night time etc. - 1.5.- Weapons licenses and certificate of annual shooting practices at an approved facility for the last four years - 1.6.- Collective agreement if it is different from the 2010 one published on the transparency website. - 2.- Protocols: - 2.1.- Electronic collection and storage protocol in the software for managing citizen calls with notices and complaints. - 2.2.- Number of calls received and recorded (NB!
+Their figures may be different) during the last two years. - 2.3.- Coordination protocol with the municipal crane service. - 2.4.- Action protocol for the van with the alcohol level control equipment. - 2.5.- Coordination and collaboration agreement in matters of public security with the Department of the Interior, if any.